CS-495-Cloud-Robotics-Team/PuppyPi/docs/extend.rst

 - **Wake Word & Command Tests**:
   - Speak commands such as:
-    - “Scuffy, find the blue ball”
+    - “Scuffy, do the moonwalk”
     - “Scuffy, walk forward and then turn right”
   - Observe behavioral output.